-What added the icing to this cake is that new ID.3 owners have to physically drive their new cars back to the garage for a “software update” after purchase.
+What added the icing to this cake is that new ID.3 owners have to physically drive their new vehicles back to the garage for a “software update” after purchase.
 When is the last time you have had to head back to a manufacturer for a software update?
 It is the equivalent of heading to your local Apple store for the latest software release!

-In 2021 customers expectations mean that they never wish to see software updates let alone drive to a garage to experience one!
+In 2021 customers expectations mean that they never wish to see software in cars updates let alone drive to a garage to experience one!
 Digital companies like Amazon release new software every second.
 And to really rub it in, Tesla push Over-The-Air updates to vehicles on average every two weeks.

 The art of software delivery is simple – rapid and continuous.

 Regular readers will know that I’m a massive fan of Wardley mapping as it not only plots the current landscape and charts movement (evolution) and climatic factors (risk).
 When I map the VW experience, several observations jump out: